506th Air Expeditionary Group

-The 506th Air Expeditionary Group (506 AEG) is a provisional United States Air Force unit.
-The group is assigned to the United States Air Forces Central 332d Air Expeditionary Wing, stationed at Joint Base Balad, Iraq.
+The 506th Air Expeditionary Group (506 AEG) was a provisional United States Air Force unit.
+It was stationed at Kirkuk Airport from 2003 until 2011/12.
+The group was assigned to the United States Air Forces Central 332d Air Expeditionary Wing, stationed at Joint Base Balad, Iraq.

-The 506 AEG secures the base, conducts safe flight operations and supports the nation builders in support of Operation Iraqi Freedom and other US Air Forces Central and US Central Command contingency plans.
+The 506 AEG secured the base, conducts safe flight operations and fought in the Iraq War.
 As a provisional unit, the 506 AEG may be activated or inactivated at any time.

 The group's lineage begins in 1944 as the 301st Fighter Group which flew P-51 Mustangs as part of Twentieth Air Force in the Western Pacific.
 During the Cold War, the unit was a Strategic Air Command fighter-escort unit and later active with Tactical Air Command and the Air Force Reserve as a tactical fighter unit.

 Units

-The 506 AEG is composed of:
+The 506 AEG was composed of: